 The Institute offers week-long residential seminars each summer (in 2021 these seminars will be conducted online), a series of one-day and sometimes two-day regional workshops at historical sites and other institutions around the country, and beginning in the summer of 2021, one-day online workshops.
 Professional development credit is offered for these programs.
 We invite you to explore the programs we offer and hope you will take this opportunity to enroll.
 There has never been a more important time for your students to learn about the American Revolution.
 The future of the United States depends now, as it did two hundred and fifty years ago, on cultivating informed citizens—women and men who understand how and why our country was created, what the Revolutionary generation achieved, and what the high ideals first expressed by that generation calls on each of us to do today.
 Our professional development programs are designed to support your efforts to make that happen.

 The annual Master Teacher Seminar is a week-long residential program at Anderson House, our headquarters in Washington, D.C.
 Participants discuss best practices, hear expert lectures, and conduct research in our world-class library to develop a lesson on the American Revolution to share with their classes and their peers across the country.

 The American Revolution Institute offers one-day regional workshops, often at historic sites or institutions with which we collaborate, focusing on critical themes, major achievements of the Revolutionary generation, and central ideals of the Revolution that have shaped our history for nearly 250 years.

 Our online workshops focus on critical themes and are designed to introduce our digital resources about the American Revolution and its legacy.
-Beginning in the spring of 2021 we will offer a regular schedule of online workshops combining expert instruction, lesson concepts, and overviews of online resources.
+These workshops combine expert instruction, lesson concepts, and overviews of online resources.